opentargets/baseline-expression/README.md

-# baseline-expression
+# Baseline expression
-Code and documentation for baseline expression and specificity data.
+The code and documentation are organised into a Jupyter notebook.